Back to Colorado

 Lost [**]

-Plain English: The amendment reduces the budget and staff for certain departments within the Department of Public Health and Environment by $2,846,076 in General Fund money and removes 6.0 full-time equivalent (FTE) positions.
+Plain English: This amendment reduces the Department of Public Health and Environment's budget by $2.8 million in General Fund money and cuts six full-time staff positions.

 Bill History